jcvdav/EVR_662/README.md

 1. Intro to spatial analysis in R
 2. Geographic data models in R
-    -   2.1 Vector data in R

-    -   2.2 Raster data in R
 3. Attribute operations
 4. Spatial data operations in R
 5. Geometry operations and Raster-Vector interactions